 Twas the Night Before Race Day

 Do something relaxing and enjoyable after dinner.
-Watch a movie, play a game, or have a chat.
+Watch a movie, play a game or have a chat with a friend.
 Do something to get your mind off the race the next day and release some nervous energy.

 Try to get to bed at a reasonable hour.
 Don’t freak if you don’t get a good night’s sleep.
 Two nights before the race is the most important night for sleep.
 Just know that if you’re in bed, you’re getting some good relaxation.
 Don’t stress about it.
 Because after the race, you’ll sleep like a rock!